Brian Mork - ka9snf

 Intrepid Creativity (Increa) TM,SM

-© 2009 by Brian Mork
+© 2014 by Brian Mork

-Site Index • Wiki • Blog
+Home • Site Index • Wiki • Blog

-I learned in a Cessna 150, and briefly had possession of a Piper PA28-140 Cherokee.
-Coming out of graduate school, I joined the military and spent 10 years as the only Company Grade Ph.D. pilot in the Air Force (as of 2008, searching here shows only 1.4% of the officers have PhDs, and as of Fall 2004, there were 3 PhD pilots).
-After a year of pilot training in the Cessna T-37, and supersonic Northrop T-38, I flew the Boeing KC-135, (R model variant pictured above) on world-wide missions under the Strategic Air Command and Air Mobility Command.
+AKC-135Rfter the year of Air Force pilot training in the Cessna T-37 and supersonic Northrop T-38, I flew the Boeing KC-135, on world-wide missions under the Strategic Air Command and Air Mobility Command.
+I flew the A, T, R, and Q variants; The R model variant is pictured here.
 While stationed at the Air Force Academy, I instructed cadets in basics of airmanship and flight skills using the TG-7A motorglider.
 I flew the KC-135 E-model with the Air Force Reserves for an additional year after separating from Active Duty.
 I missed aviation, so I joined the Sandhill Soaring Club, flew a Bellanca Scout and Piper Pawnee tow planes, and sometimes did commercial glider hops.
-While living in California, near the epicenter of aviation research and development, I was involved in personal endeavors such as short tour classes at the National Test Pilot School.

 Summer of 2002, I moved to the Mojave desert of southern California and assumed duties as a Flight Test Engineer on the Airborne Laser project.
-This is by far the most sophisticated Directed Energy program in the world.
+This was by far the most sophisticated Directed Energy program in the world.
 The Airborne Laser is a 747-400 airplane with a "Megawatt class" chemical laser (specific details are classified) designed to shoot ballistic missiles out of the sky before they finish the boost phase of launch.
 This is almost "Star Wars 101"; who knows where this technology will be 100 years from now!

-Subsequently, I was took a job supporting the Air Force Flight Test Center, Electronic Warfare Directorate, to establish a Center of Excellence for testing directed energy systems.
+While living in California, near the epicenter of aviation research and development, I attended Flying Qualities and Performance class at the National Test Pilot School, and took a job supporting the Air Force Flight Test Center, Electronic Warfare Directorate.
 I performed analysis, architecture design, development, testing and evaluation for high energy lasers, high power microwave, and newly emerging directed energy systems.
-I worked with customers and program engineers to refine system test and evaluation plans, and develop internal processes that will produce the intellectual and physical infrastructure to support our nation's DE programs during the next decade.
+I worked with customers and program engineers to refine system test and evaluation plans, and develop internal processes that will produce the intellectual and physical infrastructure to support our nation's directed energy programs during the next decade.
+Until Spring of 2015, I was an instructor at the USAF Test Pilot School, and also performed duties at the 412 Test Wing Operations Group Standards & Evaluation office.

-Share with me the slow aggregation of reasons to build one or the other.
+Share with me your aggregation of reasons to build one or the other.
 My paradigm is that no peer pressure or cost issue should ultimately decide my plane.
 With the support of close friends and family, those issues can be overcome.
 Buy or build an experimental class aircraft because you want to.
 Here's my attempt to sort through the issues:

 Issue Mustang II RV-7 or RV-9 Falco GP-4 VJ-22